 On a particular weekend, you might like the look of these bets:

+These four single bets combined make up a fourfold accumulator.
 If you bet £10 on each one as a single wager, and all four predictions prove to be correct, you would earn a profit of £37.67 from your £40 stake.
-However, if you combine them into an acca, your profit would be a much more impressive £486 from a £40 stake.
+However, if you combine them into an acca on your bet slip, your profit would be a much more impressive £486 from a £40 stake.

-If just one player lets you down, your bet is busted, but the potential returns are far higher, which is why so many punters love accas.
+If just one player lets you down, your bet is busted, but the potential returns from the bookie are far higher, which is why so many punters love accas.

 A bet featuring two selections is referred to as a double, three is a treble, and four or more is considered an accumulator.
 The more legs you add to your acca, the greater the potential profit.
 You can combine selections from multiple sports into a single acca.